 I have 19 stairs to climb every day to get into my gym; each day of each week that I make those stairs is positive progress in my life, at my age.

-This may not be realistic, your body is only trying to customize itself with the new stresses you’re putting on it.
+This may not be realistic, your body is only trying to customize and regulate itself with the new stresses you’re putting on it.

-If you think you’ve entered or have actually reached a training plateau, you may want to monitor what you’re doing; to that of what you’re actually trying to achieve.
+If you think you’ve entered or have actually reached a training plateau, you may want to monitor what you’re doing; to what you’re trying to achieve.

 Taking a closer look at this can be done in different ways.

-Here are seven different questions you can ask yourself ?
+Here might be some different questions you can ask yourself ?

 Breaking plateaus is difficult unless your consistent and its tough to be consistent if not adding variety and small rewards and some fun to your workouts and diet along the way.